 Policies & Procedures

-WRPD also holds Independent Contract Instructors/Businesses responsible for the following policies and procedures.
+WRPD holds Independent Contract Instructors/Businesses responsible for the following policies and procedures.

-– It is the Instructor’s/Business’ responsibility to know where the first aid kit is located for all facilities in which they provide services.
-If your program is outside of a facility it is your responsibility to have a first aid kit.
+- First Aid Provision – It is the Instructor’s/Business’ responsibility to know where the first aid kit is located for all facilities in which they provide services.
+If your program is outside it is your responsibility to have a first aid kit.
 For minor first aid (band aid etc.) a first aid kit will suffice.
 For Serious accidents, DO NOT MOVE the injured participant, call 9-1-1.
 If a child is involved, notify the parent or guardian.

-–Discrimination and harassment can be defined as any behavior that is disrespectful and causes discomfort to another person, be it physical, verbal, visual, or sexual.
-Instructors/Businesses are responsible for their own actions/conduct, and must never engage in discrimination and harassment.
+- Discrimination and Harassment –Discrimination and harassment can be defined as any behavior that is disrespectful and causes discomfort to another person, be it physical, verbal, visual, or sexual.
+Instructors/Businesses are responsible for their own actions/conduct and must never engage in discrimination and harassment.